--A Powerful Saddle Horse Sport Horse Sire--

 [Kentucky Saddler around 1890, on the way to a hunt, moving in a comfortable running walk---Max Keppler artist]

-Other key foundations are Copperbottom RH 1809 who we discussed above a son of Figure RH 1789 (foundation sire of the Morgan), plus other Figure RH offspring such as Black Hawk MO 1833.
+Other key foundations are Copperbottom RH 1809 who we discussed above was a son of Figure RH 1789 (foundation sire of the Morgan), plus other Figure RH offspring such as Black Hawk MO 1833.
 And Old Pacing Pilot RH 1823, bred in Canada, a foundation of the later Canadian Pacer, was sold to the States and he left excellent stock throughout our saddle regions including the important sires Brown Pilot RH and Pilot Jr. AT.
 Later his close relative Davy Crockett CP 1833, a true Canadian Pacer, made strong saddle lines such as Brinkers Drennon ASA.
 Many pacers that were born before the creation of the Canadian Pacer (approximately 1830) were later referred to as 'canadian pacers', I believe it was sort of a slang term, like calling a vacuum cleaner a Hoover, and then many were added into the later stud book (1891) as such, with the people of the day taking the term as literal, thereby confusing generations of later breeders.
 A similar thing happened with the slang term 'arabian' slapped on English studbook entries when they needed to demonstrate oriental descent to qualify, and then later people took it literally.
-For example, Tom Hal RH 1805, long miss-identified as a Canadian Pacer (breed didn't exist then, and he was born in Maryland), became a strong line in all our saddle horse breeds; his son Bald Stockings RH 1837 out of a Copperbottom mare is found in most of our saddle horses and is powerful in the Standardbred.
-(For full story of the migration of our talented stock and breed development see Standardbred Sport Horses.)
+For example, Tom Hal RH 1805, long miss-identified as a Canadian Pacer (breed didn't exist then, and he was born in Maryland), became a strong line in all our saddle horse breeds; his son Bald Stockings RH 1837 out of a Copperbottom mare (a foundation sire of the Tennessee Walker) is found in most of our saddle horses and is powerful in the Standardbred.
+(For full story of the migration of our talented stock and breed development see Standardbred Sport Horses and American Running Horse).

 The American Saddle Horse is the parent breed of the Saddlebred, Tennessee Walker and Missouri Fox Trotter; this means the Saddlebred, which is the Kentucky based strain, is just one branch of this breed.
-The studbook was not made until 1891, and it was later retained by the Kentucky breeders when the Tennessee breeders broke away and created their own studbook in 1935, causing some disconnect with our heritage.
+The studbook was not made until 1891, and it was later retained by the Kentucky breeders when the Tennessee breeders broke away and created their own studbook in 1935, causing some disconnect with their heritage.
 The Kentucky breeders were very powerful and organized, and as early as 1908 they were adjusting the studbook foundations to more suit their own strain then the others, until finally they settled on just Gaines Denmark ASA being 'the' foundation sire.
 This left out the Tennessee branch, whose strain, while certainly had Gaines Denmark ASA in it was more based on the genetics of Bald Stockings RH who is also found in the Saddlebred foundations.

 [An American Saddle Horse stallion used by the Remount in 1912, showing the excellent conformation, strong legs and feet, and the balance that are innate in the breed.
 This stallion was not identified (government photo), but he looks a lot like Rex Peavine and may very well be one of his sons.]